raghavsaboo/docs.raghavsaboo.com/docs/Non-Technical/Psychology/Books/Alchemy: The Dark Art and Curious Science of Creating Magin in Brands, Business, and Life.md

 - Rory defines the way humans make decisions as "psycho-logic" - to distinguish it from the concepts of "logic" and "rationality"
 - The idea is to become adept at spotting instances where the "universal laws" don't apply - when abandoning logic is sensible

-There is matrix that can be plotted of human advances / ideas that fall ona spectrum between FAILS-to-WORKS and SEEMS WEIRD-to-MAKES SENSE.
+A 4x4 matrix that can be plotted of human advances / ideas that fall on a spectrum between FAILS to WORKS and SEEMS WEIRD to MAKES SENSE.

-e.g. Bicycles definitely work but are at the same time very weird - humans have leared how to ride bicycles but it is not built in a "logical" manner.
+e.g. Bicycles definitely work but are at the same time very weird - humans have learned how to ride bicycles but it is not built in a "logical" manner.

+## Signalling

+## Subconcious Hacking

+## Satisficing

-##
+## Psychophysics